mrazomej/phd/src/frontmatter/acknowledgements.md

 of my great friends and co-authors for all those years.
 Nathan Belliveau, Muir Morrison, and Griffin Chure became my lab family.
 They helped me think through problems and worked with me on numerous successful (and unsuccessful) projects, as we all grew as scientists under Rob's tutelage.
-It is not an exaggeration when I say that their friendship and support have been a fundamental part of why my Ph.D. experience has been the best time of my life.
+It is not an exaggeration to say that their friendship and support have been a fundamental part of why my Ph.D. experience has been the best time of my life.
 I would not do justice to Griffin's influence on my thinking if I did not give a special shout-out to him.
 For the past seven years, Griffin and I talked almost every single day.
 We fed off each other's ideas and together traveled the world.
 From Korea to New